Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Abstract

 \section{Abstract}

 Continual learning requires machine learning models to continuously acquire new knowledge in dynamic environments while avoiding the forgetting of previous knowledge.
 Prompt-based continual learning methods effectively address the issue of catastrophic forgetting through prompt expansion and selection.
 However, existing approaches often suffer from low accuracy in prompt selection, which can result in the model receiving biased knowledge and making biased predictions.
 To address this issue, we propose the Multiple Queries with Multiple Keys (MQMK) prompt matching paradigm for precise prompt selection.
 The goal of MQMK is to select the prompts whose training data distribution most closely matches that of the test sample.
 Specifically, Multiple Queries enable precise breadth search by introducing task-specific knowledge, while Multiple Keys perform deep search by representing the feature distribution of training samples at a fine-grained level.
+Each query is designed to perform local matching with a designated task to reduce interference across queries.
 Experiments show that MQMK enhances the prompt matching rate by over 30\% in challenging scenarios and achieves state-of-the-art performance on three widely adopted continual learning benchmarks.
-Once this paper is accepted, we will release the code.
+The code is available at \url{https://github.com/DunweiTu/MQMK}.